HamRadioTools/hamradio_tools/docs/protocol/grpc-hooks.md

   - satellite cross-validation.
   - anti-flood / rate limiting.

-## 2. Message Processing Flow With Hooks
+## 2. Message processing flow with hooks

 When hooks are enabled, a message flows through the following sequence: